-Vertical gardening is a technique used to grow plants on a panel laid upright against a wall or any vertical space.
+Vertical gardening (or vertical farming) is a technique used to grow plants on a panel laid upright against a wall or any vertical space.
 Thus, maximizing the height rather than consuming the floor area.
 Hence, despite having a small house, you are still free to fulfill your hobby of gardening.

 Sounds pretty interesting, right?

 In this article, let me teach you everything you need to know about vertical gardening.
 Get to know the benefits, the different types, and the fundamentals of vertical gardening.
 Plus, I would also gladly include the links on the best products you can use for this project.

 - 1 Benefits of Vertical Farming at Home

 - 2 Best plants to grow in Vertical Farming At Home

 - 3 Different types of Vertical Farming Systems at Home

 - 4 Vertical farming at home: Basic guide

 - 5 Tips for growing a successful vertical farming at home

 - 6 Wrapping Up about Vertical Farming at Home